-Australian minister tries to end Solomons-China pact
+Western pressure mounts on Solomons to quash pact with China

 “What we have been doing is ensuring that they are fully aware of the risks and the security matters that are not only of concern to Australia but islands, Pacific nations across the Pacific,” he added.

-“We welcome recent statements from Prime Minister Sogavare that Australia remains Solomon Islands security partner of choice, and his commitment that Solomon Islands will never be used for military bases or other military institutions of foreign powers,” Seselja added.
+Seselja said Australia also welcomed statements from Sogavare that it remains the Solomon Islands’ “security partner of choice, and his commitment that Solomon Islands will never be used for military bases or other military institutions of foreign powers.”

-Seselja’s mission is unusual in that Morrison announced on Sunday that an election will be held in Australia on May 21.
-Morrison now leads a caretaker government and any policy decisions must be made in consultation with the opposition.
+Morrison announced on Sunday that an election will be held in Australia on May 21.
+He now leads a caretaker government and must consult the opposition on any policy decisions.

 Opposition spokeswoman on foreign affairs Penny Wong said the Australian government had failed on the Solomon Islands.